 The efficacy of KEYTRUDA was investigated in KEYNOTE-170 (NCT02576990), a multicenter, open-label, single-arm trial in 53 patients with relapsed or refractory PMBCL.
 Patients were not eligible if they had active non-infectious pneumonitis, allogeneic HSCT within the past 5 years (or >5 years but with symptoms of GVHD), active autoimmune disease, a medical condition that required immunosuppression, or an active infection requiring systemic therapy.
-The patients were treated with KEYTRUDA 200 mg intravenously every 3 weeks until unacceptable toxicity or documented disease progression, or for up to 24 months for patients who did not progress.
-Disease assessments were performed every 12 weeks and assessed by blinded independent central review according to the 2007 revised IWG criteria.
-The efficacy outcome measures were overall response rate (ORR) and duration of response.
+Patients were treated with KEYTRUDA 200 mg intravenously every 3 weeks until unacceptable toxicity or documented disease progression, or for up to 24 months for patients who did not progress.
+Disease assessments were performed every 12 weeks and assessed by BICR according to the 2007 revised IWG criteria.
+The efficacy outcome measures were ORR and DoR.

-The study population characteristics were: median age 33 years (range: 20 to 61 years), 43% male; 92% White; 43% had an ECOG performance status (PS) of 0 and 57% had an ECOG PS of 1.
+The study population characteristics were: median age of 33 years (range: 20 to 61 years); 43% male; 92% White; and 43% ECOG PS of 0 and 57% ECOG PS of 1.
 The median number of prior lines of therapy administered for the treatment of PMBCL was 3 (range 2 to 8).
 Thirty-six percent had primary refractory disease, 49% had relapsed disease refractory to the last prior therapy, and 15% had untreated relapse.
 Twenty-six percent of patients had undergone prior autologous HSCT, and 32% of patients had prior radiation therapy.
 All patients had received rituximab as part of a prior line of therapy.

 For the 24 responders, the median time to first objective response (complete or partial response) was 2.8 months (range 2.1 to 8.5 months).
-Efficacy results for KEYNOTE-170 are summarized in Table 35.
+Efficacy results for KEYNOTE-170 are summarized in Table 42.

-[†] Based on patients (n=145) with a response by independent review
+Based on patients (n=145) with a response by independent review

 Endpoint KEYTRUDA 200 mg every 3 weeks n=53

 Objective Response Rate

 ORR (95% CI) 45% (32, 60)

-Complete response 11%
+Complete response rate 11%

-Partial response 34%
+Partial response rate 34%

-Response Duration
+Duration of Response

 Median in months (range) NR (1.1+, 19.2+) [†]